How To Make Breast Milk Ice Cubes And Why You Should?

 Fortunately, there’s an easy way to make the transition from breastmilk to formula easier: freezing your baby’s breast milk!
-By using ice cube trays, you can freeze small amounts of breast milk into cubes that will last for several months in a freezer bag.
+Using ice cube trays, you can freeze small amounts of breast milk into cubes lasting for several months in a freezer bag.
 When preparing new bottles for your baby, throw one or two frozen cubes into the bottle before adding warm water—these cubes will mix easily and melt quickly when exposed to heat.

-Breast milk freezes well and can be stored for up to six months in a freezer.
-When you’re ready to use it, simply thaw your breast milk in the refrigerator overnight or in warm water until it reaches room temperature.
+Breast milk freezes well and can be stored in a freezer for up to six months.
+When ready to use it, thaw your breast milk in the refrigerator overnight or in warm water until it reaches room temperature.

 Store the cubes in a freezer bag for several months.